-Of course there's not much you can do if you were hit with a major medical expense last year, but seeing that number might direct you toward rethinking your health insurance, in particular how much to plan to pay for health care–related costs in retirement, such as health insurance and savings.
+There may not be much you can do if you were hit with a major medical expense last year, but seeing that number might direct you toward rethinking how you will pay for health care-related costs in retirement, such as health insurance and savings.

 - Can I save more money, tax free or otherwise?

 Look at line 32 of the Schedule 1 you file with your tax return.
 This shows your IRA deduction.
 If you can, Gassman recommends you put away the maximum allowed ($6,000 or $7,000 if you're 50 or older).
 These limits apply to both traditional and Roth IRAs.